comp110-lytle/comp110/site/resources/tutoring-practice/week2.md

 3.2 say x=15 or any number greater than 14

-3.3 A, B, C will all get printed in sequence.
+3.3 A, B, and C will all get printed in sequence.

 4. Rewrite the following codes with `elif`:
 ~~~